-A Private Health Services Plan (PHSP) is the CRA-recognized legal structure that allows Canadian businesses to reimburse employees for eligible medical expenses using pre-tax corporate dollars.
-The reimbursement is 100% tax-deductible for the business and generally 100% tax-free for the employee at the federal level.
-If you have heard of a Health Spending Account (HSA) in Canada, you have likely encountered a PHSP.
-HSA is a product name used by providers.
-PHSP is the legal designation the CRA uses under Section 248(1) of the Income Tax Act and Interpretation Bulletin IT-339R2.
-A properly structured HSA qualifies as a PHSP, though the CRA has warned that not all plans marketed as HSAs actually meet PHSP requirements.
+A Private Health Services Plan (PHSP) is a plan that fits the definition in the Income Tax Act and the CRA's administrative guidance.
+When a plan qualifies, a business can generally reimburse eligible medical expenses for employees on a tax-favoured basis.
+If you have heard of a Health Spending Account (HSA) in Canada, you have probably encountered a PHSP structure.
+HSA is the common product label; PHSP is the legal term the CRA uses under Section 248(1) of the Income Tax Act and Interpretation Bulletin IT-339R2.
+A plan marketed as an HSA does not automatically qualify, which is why the CRA has warned Canadians to check the structure carefully.

 How does a PHSP work?

 A PHSP can take several forms.
-Under the CRA's definition, it can be a contract of insurance, a medical or hospital care insurance plan, or a self-insured arrangement.
-The most common structure for small businesses is a cost-plus reimbursement model administered by a third party.
+Under the CRA definition, it can be a contract of insurance, a medical or hospital care insurance plan, or a self-insured arrangement.
+For many small businesses, the practical version is a reimbursement plan that is administered by a third party.

 Here is the basic flow:

-- An employee has a medical expense.
-They visit the dentist, fill a prescription, buy glasses, see a physiotherapist, or book a therapy session.
-They pay out of pocket and keep the receipt.
+- An employee pays a medical expense.
+They pay out of pocket and keep the receipt and any supporting documents the plan requires.

-- The employee submits the receipt.
-Through the administrator's app or portal.
-No paper forms.
+- The employee submits the claim.
+Usually this happens through the administrator's portal or claims process.

 What are the CRA requirements for a valid PHSP?

-The CRA outlines PHSP requirements in IT-339R2 and ITA Section 248(1).
+The CRA outlines PHSP requirements in IT-339R2, ITA section 248(1), and its current payroll guidance.
 The key conditions are as follows.

-The plan must function "in the nature of insurance"
+The plan has to be in the nature of insurance

 For the full list, see HSA eligible expenses in Canada.